Lithuania in the Eurovision Song Contest 2021: Competing entries

+Jury members

+The jury panel consisted of five members in the heats and the semi-final, and seven members in the final.

 Shows

 Heats

-The two heats of the competition aired on 16 and 23 January 2021 and featured ten entries each.
-The respective heats were filmed on 12 and 19 January 2021.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer; first and second heat), Vytautas Bikus (composer; first and second heat), Ieva Narkutė (singer; first and second heat), Jievaras Jasinskis (composer and musician; first heat), Aistė Smilgevičiūtė (singer; first heat), Gerūta Griniūtė (cultural presenter and event host; second heat) and Stanislavas Stavickis-Stano (singer-songwriter; second heat).
-The top five entries advanced to the semi-final from each heat, while the bottom five were eliminated.
+The two heats of the competition were filmed on 12 and 19 January 2021 and aired on 16 and 23 January 2021, featuring ten entries each.
+The top five entries from each heat advanced to the semi-final, while the bottom five were eliminated.

 Semi-final

-The semi-final of the competition aired on 30 January 2021 and featured the ten entries that qualified from the heats.
+The semi-final of the competition was filmed on 26 January 2021 and aired on 30 January 2021, featuring the ten entries that qualified from the heats.
 The show was filmed on 26 January 2021.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer), Aistė Smilgevičiūtė (singer), Jievaras Jasinskis (composer and musician), Gerūta Griniūtė (cultural presenter and event host) and Stanislavas Stavickis-Stano (singer-songwriter).
 The top five entries advanced to the final, while the bottom five were eliminated.

 Final

-The final of the competition took place on 6 February 2021 and featured the remaining five entries that qualified from the semi-final alongside automatic qualifier The Roop.
+The final of the competition took place on 6 February 2021 and featured the remaining five entries that qualified from the semi-final, alongside automatic qualifier The Roop.
 The final was the only show in the competition to be broadcast live; all other preceding shows were pre-recorded earlier in the week before their airdates.
-The members of the jury consisted of Ramūnas Zilnys (music reviewer), Aistė Smilgevičiūtė (singer), Jievaras Jasinskis (composer and musician), Gerūta Griniūtė (cultural presenter and event host), Stanislavas Stavickis-Stano (singer-songwriter), Vytautas Bikus (composer) and Ieva Narkutė (singer).
-"Discoteque" performed by the Roop was selected as the winner after gaining the most points from both the jury vote and the public vote.
+"Discoteque", performed by the Roop was selected as the winner after gaining the most points from both the jury vote and the public vote.